Vander Apartments → Oslo Travel Guide → Restaurants in Oslo

 Aker Brygge and Tjuvholmen (fjordside dinners)

-Best for: seafood, fjord views, sunset walks
+Best for: seafood, views, evening strolls

-Works best for: first-time visitors, couples, weekend trips
+Works best for: couples, weekends, first-time visitors

 Grünerløkka and Vulkan (cafés and casual favourites)

-Best for: cafés, casual dining, bars, street food
+Best for: cafés, casual dining, street food

 Bonus: easy to combine with the Akerselva river walk